tapis-project/Smart-Data_Collection_for_sensor_networks/_episodes/02-connecting_to_jupyter.md

 After running the above code you need to restart the runtime - go to the menu and select Runtime -> Restart runtime or use CTRL+M on the keyboard.
 Now you can execute the code in the notebook and follow the rest of the tutorial.

-# Alternate Method Using Docker
+# Alternate Method: Using Docker

 If you wish to run this locally and you have Docker installed you can use the following command: